 In the semiconductor industry, more sophisticated control of the planarization steps is a key process requirement for higher density chip technology.
-The use of colloidal dispersion of metal oxide slurries called Chemical-Mechanical Planerization (CMP) affects the planerization or polishing steps.
+The use of colloidal dispersion of metal oxide slurries called Chemical-Mechanical Planarization (CMP) affects the planarization or polishing steps.
 These slurries are predominantly of silica and alumina, with mean diameters in the 10-200nm range.

 Laser Diffraction is a commonly used technique in the characterization of the particle size distribution (PSD) of these slurries.
 It is a known fact that a small volume percentage of particles larger than 1µm are present in these slurries and their presence can cause defects such as scratches on the wafer surfaces.
 This article demonstrates that Single Particle Optical Sizing (SPOS) is a better tool to quantitatively characterize CMP slurries compared to Laser Diffraction.

 Laser Diffraction devices gained popularity owing to their fast measurement times and large dynamic ranges.
 However, they are based on an ensemble technique, requiring a relatively complex and an ‘ill-conditioned’ mathematical algorithm to produce an approximate representation of the PSD.